Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New Mexico

 The rules shall include guidelines to hospitals, birthing centers, medical providers, Medicaid managed care organizations, and private insurers regarding the collection and reporting of data to meet Federal and State reporting requirements, including the following:

-• Data provided by hospitals and birthing centers to the department when a plan of care has been developed and a family has been referred for a plan of care
+• Data provided by hospitals and birthing centers to the department when a POC has been developed and a family has been referred for a POC

 • Information pertaining to a child born and diagnosed by a health-care professional as affected by substance abuse, withdrawal symptoms resulting from prenatal drug exposure, or FASD